ziomarco/oci_k8s/README.md

 In order to fix that launch `kubectl -n cattle-system edit deployment cattle-cluster-agent`

 Search for dnsPolicy and change it to `Default`

+# Cert Manager
+In order to use HTTPS on ingresses, install cert-manager chart from Rancher Apps without editing default values.
+Then download your kubeconfig file and run a `kubectl apply -f k8s/ClusterIssuer.yaml` (edit with your email before, please) in order to create a cluster issuer.
+When it finishes without errors, [use it](https://cert-manager.io/docs/usage/ingress/)